dhlab-epfl/dhSegment/README.md

 unzip pages.zip
 cd ..
 ```
-2. Download the pretrained weights for ResNet :
+2. (Only needed if training from scratch) Download the pretrained weights for ResNet :
 ```
 cd pretrained_models/
 python download_resnet_pretrained_model.py